 If you believe your power bill is too expensive, before reaching your provider, inquire yourself the following questions:

 – Was more energy used in this particular billing period by you?

 (such as an increase in air-con or heater usage due to the weather or having extra guests)

 – Was this bill an estimate of the amount of energy you have currently used?

 – Did you owe any outstanding amount from the previous billing period?

-Talk to your energy provider directly if you are still unsure as to why your bill has increased in cost.
+Speak to your energy provider immediately if you are doubtful as to why your energy bill has risen in cost.
 Speak calmly and have your bill in front of you and even a couple of examples from previous quarters to compare the costs.